 As you strategize content to create, aim for answer boxes and featured snippets—or the result Google deems to be the best answer to a user’s search and displays at the top of the SERP.
 The easiest way to do this is by turning your keyword into “What is…” or “How to…” H1 questions, then answering it succinctly in the text that immediately follows.

 During this process, conduct competitor research to see who earned the snippet you’re after and why.
 How did they format the page?
 Which topics did they cover?
 Did they include videos?
 By evaluating their strengths and weaknesses, you can keep what works, ditch what doesn’t, and establish yourself as authoritative thought leadership in your industry.
+Learn more about Different types of Seo or types of Seo.

 Whether you create a How-To Manual or Step-by-Step DIY Guide, be sure that the content is legible.
 Break up large blocks of texts with paragraph breaks and spacing to make it easier on the eyes, create subsection headers that guide the flow of information, and use bulleted lists to make content easily digestible.
 Bold and italicized formatting are also great ways to draw attention to key takeaways.
 You can use heat maps to see how far your readers make it down the page before exiting the session and adjust as necessary.